Sarvarian/sarvarian.github.io/contents/2_aban_simple_object_notation.md

 future.

-So, as some basic linking rules, remember the line division rule, and the fact that nodes in the same line all get linked as sub nodes to the first node in that line.
+So, as some basic linking rules, just remember the line division rule, and the that nodes in the same line all get linked as sub nodes to the first node in that line.

 ## [11] Space Linking

+In extension to those basic linking rules, as the first linking method we use space and indentation to describe node hierarchies.

+If you know languages like python or haskell, indentation rules are almost similar.

 ## [12] Bracket Linking